blkchain/blkchain/README.md

 Within the blockchain, transactions are referenced by their hashes, and that might seem like a natural way to do this, i.d. dispense with the "traditional" integer id and just use the hash as key.

-One (less obvious) problem is that transaction ids are not unique (`00000000000743f190a18c5577a3c2d2a1f610ae9601ac046a38084ccb7cd721`).

-Another problem is that the hash is 32 bytes, and that space adds up quickly, also building an index on a 32 byte BYTEA is slower and the index is unnecessarily large.

-#### Indexing the TX hashes

-One way to reduce the weight of the txid index is to only index the first few (8 seems like a good number) bytes.
-This is possible with _expression indexes_: `CREATE INDEX ON txs(substring(txid for 8))`.
-The catch is that we need to remember to always use the substring expression to look up transactions.
-A more significant problem is that an expression index cannot be used with `FOREIGN KEY`.

-Postgres documentation discourages use of _hash indexes_ because of implementation problems, though they theoretically seem well fit for this.
+The tricky problem with that is that the hash depends on the transaction content.
+It is also 32 bytes long, which is relatively big and less performant when indexing.
+Therefore we use a `BIGINT` id for transactions.

+It is not unusual for transactions to be included in more than one block during chain splits, in fact `e3bf3d07d4b0375638d5f1db5255fe07ba2c4cb067cd81b84ee974b6585fb468` coinbase is actually used in two blocks, and this does not break the rules.
+Transaction hashes are enforced unique, a transaction included in multiple blocks is still the same transaction.

 #### TX hash endian-ness